VA-Explorer/va_explorer/_sources/training/general/common_actions.md.txt

 These account settings are described in User Roles and Capabilities (link) To view your account profile:

-1. Click your name in the upper righthand corner of the navigation bar; a dropdown menu will open.
+1. Click your name in the upper right-hand corner of the navigation bar; a dropdown menu will open.

 1. Click the "My Profile" option within the dropdown menu.